 The painting, with an estimate of $100 million, was acquired last week with a phone bid by Liu Yiqian for $170.4 million.
 The Chinese billionaire and his wife, Wang Wei, have built a collection of more than 2,300 works for the Long Museum in Shanghai.
 The couple founded the Long Museum and Wei is its director.
 With locations in Pudong and West Bund, it is the largest private museum in China.

-Perhaps the Long Museum, with increased international attention, will extend enough cultural influence to ensure that Nu Couché returns to public exhibition after so long in private collections.
+Perhaps the Long Museum, now with increased international attention, will extend its cultural influence to ensure that Nu Couché returns to public exhibition after so long in private collections.